polterguy/magic.deploy/README.md

 * __modules_magic_folder__ - Where Magic stores its _"modules"_ files
 * __config_magic_folder__ - Where Magic stores its _"appsettings.json"_ file

-The rest of the volumes are documented in either of the following two projects that Magic's internal deployment depends upon.
+The rest of the volumes are documented in either of the following two container projects that Magic's internal deployment depends upon.

 * [nGinx Proxy](https://github.com/nginx-proxy/nginx-proxy)
 * [Acme companion](https://github.com/nginx-proxy/acme-companion)

-The first is to create the nGinx proxy that _"routes"_ requests to the correct container according to the host name specified in your HTTP requests.
+The first project above creates the nGinx proxy that _"routes"_ requests to the correct container according to the host name specified in your HTTP requests.
 The second is to install a LetsEncrypt SSL certificate key pair for both your backend and frontend, ensuring you've got encrypted HTTPS communication to both your backend and your frontend.

 ## Configuring Magic